User Manual

 Some examples: QRcodeLab - online qr generator - different possible qr code background forms

-Targets are sets of concentric strips alternately dark and light.
-Those strips are usually squared but can adopt many patterns.
+Finder patterns are sets of concentric alternating dark and light stripes.
+These stripes are usually squares, but can adopt many patterns.

-Why target?
-Because they’re used as finder elements, as well as they help to define the position, orientation and alignment of the matrix bar-code.
-Broadly speaking, they do not contain data but are safeguards to locate and read the QR code data.
+Why finder patterns?
+Because they’re used as finder elements to help calculate the position, orientation and alignment of the code matrix.
+They don’t contain any data, they’re used to find and read the content of the QR code.

-QR codes always have 3 big targets and one (or more, depending on the quantity of data) small target.
-Targets have 3 concentric stripes: dark-light-dark.
-Big targets may show an additional light strip as they are located near the edge and QR codes need a light quite zone for optimal decoding.
-We need some minimal contrast to have the target pattern recognized.
+QR codes always have 3 large finder patterns and typically one small finder pattern (in practice: zero, one or more, depending on the amount and type of encoded data).
+These patterns have 3 concentric stripes: dark-light-dark.
+Large finder patterns may have an additional light stripe since they are located near the edge of the QR code and need a quiet zone for optimal decoding: there’s a need for some minimal contrast to detect a finder pattern.

-Targets can take many different forms, like: QRcodeLab - online qr generator - different qr code targets forms design examples
+Finder patterns can take many different forms, like: QRcodeLab - online qr code generator - different qr code finder pattern design examples

-With the dots, you’re at the heart of the QR codes’ content.
-The positions of the dots will determine the technical parameters as well as the encoded content of your QR code.
+With the data modules, you’re at the heart of the QR code’s content.
+Data modules are packed into segments.
+The position and size of the segments describe both the technical parameters and the content of a QR code.
+The way the data modules are arranged within a segment determines its content.

 QRcodeLab - online qr generator - qr code stars and owlA QR code can host an extra-layer for you to add a logo or a small image over it.

 A logo image can overlap a small portion of a QR code.
 Don’t make it too large as the QR code won’t be readable anymore.
-Also, a logo image must never hide a target element!
+Also, a logo image must never hide a finder pattern!
 Check our blog on how to add a logo to a QR code and what to avoid.

 Want to know more?
 Check our logo tools and functionalities.